 The Legend of The White Buffalo promises spiritual enlightenment and conscious awareness.
 The White Buffalo represents Peace, Harmony, and Balance for all of life living on Mother Earth.

-Within three weeks of his birth, it became impossible for me not to choose this particular pup to join my mission of extending light, love, and teachings amongst all of life.
+Within four weeks of his birth, this pup became critically ill.
+It became impossible for me to leave him behind.
+With a heart full of love, I gathered up this particular pup and promised him I’d walk along his healing journey and when he would be healthy, I welcomed him to join my mission of extending light, love, and teachings amongst all of life.
 This little charcoal pup we named Joe Wahkan; “Wahkan” being the Sioux name for Sacred.
-As an Ambassador to his breed, Joe Wahkan will help educate people about the misconceptions of wolves.
+As an Ambassador to his breed, Joe Wahkan will help educate people about the misconceptions of wolves and offer love’s healing energy.

 Additionally, Joe Wahkan will be assisting in the healing work at Sacred Quest Wellness through the “Wisdom of The Wolf Energy Intuitive Learning Program.”
 For this role, he will be known as Shaman Buffalo Joe.